 Want to avoid overdone Shakespeare monologues in your next audition?
-Read up, as there are countless options!
-Look long and hard for one that fits your sensibility and demonstrates your talent....
+There are countless options, so look long and hard for one that fits your sensibility and demonstrates your talent.
 Just please—for the sake of thy credibility!—don’t perform any of the ones below.

 “To be or not to be” and other soliloquies from “Hamlet.”